spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 }
 ```

-This should result in a response detailing the access information for the respective database.
-The result will be different depending on whether the used database service is running internally or whether the service is provided by a third-party.
-In case of PWS, using ClearDB, we can directly connect to the database as it is a third-party provider.
+This should result in a response that details the access information for the respective database.
+The result differs, depending on whether the database service runs internally or the service is provided by a third-party.
+In the case of PWS and using ClearDB, we can directly connect to the database, as it is a third-party provider.

-If you are dealing with an internal service, you may have to create an SSH tunnel via the `cf ssh` command, e.g.:
+If you deal with an internal service, you may have to create an SSH tunnel by using the `cf ssh` command, as the following example shows:

 ```bash
 cf ssh -L 3306:<host_name>:<port> task-example-mysql
 ```

-Using the free [MySQLWorkbench](https://www.mysql.com/products/workbench/) you should see the following populated data:
+By using the free [MySQLWorkbench](https://www.mysql.com/products/workbench/), you should see the following populated data:

 ![billrun database results](images/CF-task-standalone-task2-database-result.png)

-##### Using a Database GUI deployed to Cloud Foundry
+##### Using a Database GUI Deployed to Cloud Foundry

-Another interesting option to keep an eye on your MySQL instance is to use [PivotalMySQLWeb](https://github.com/pivotal-cf/PivotalMySQLWeb).
-In a nutshell, you can push PivotalMySQLWeb to your Cloud Foundry space and bind it to your MySql instance allowing you to introspect your MySQL service without having to use local tooling.
+Another interesting option for keeping an eye on your MySQL instance is to use [PivotalMySQLWeb](https://github.com/pivotal-cf/PivotalMySQLWeb).
+In a nutshell, you can push PivotalMySQLWeb to your Cloud Foundry space and bind it to your MySql instance to introspect your MySQL service without having to use local tooling.

-Check out the project:
+Check out the following project:

 ```bash
 git clone https://github.com/pivotal-cf/PivotalMySQLWeb.git